Enoch Fenwick: Georgetown College

 Despite these reforms, Fenwick's administration of the college was evaluated by Stephen Larigaurdelle Dubuisson, a subsequent president of Georgetown, as "wretched".
 The size of the student body declined, due to the opening of Columbian College and the Washington Seminary nearby, and the college's debts grew, as he viewed pursuing parents for overdue tuition and board distasteful during the economic recession.
 The reputation of the school suffered due to this.
 Fenwick attempted to offset this decline by publishing a new prospectus and placing advertisements in newspapers.
 His administration was markedly hands-off, as he allowed the prefect of studies, Roger Baxter, to manage most of the affairs of the school.
 Baxter was known for his liberal attitude toward student discipline and in his own consumption of alcohol and alleged unaccompanied visitation of women in the City of Washington; Baxter was later deported to Europe by the provincial superior, Francis Dzierozynski.

 On March 10, 1824, Ann Carbery Mattingly, the sister of Mayor Thomas Carbery of Washington, D.C., was apparently cured of terminal breast cancer after being delivered a Eucharist by Dubuisson, then a priest at St. Patrick's Church, in conjunction with the prayers of Prince Alexander of Hohenlohe-Waldenburg-Schillingsfürst in Germany.
 News of the event spread quickly throughout the city and the cure was promoted as a miracle by Dubuisson and Kohlmann.
 Meanwhile, an anonymous letter was published in the National Intelligencer in April denouncing the legitimacy of the miracle and sharply criticizing Kohlmann.
 It was immediately suspected that the author of the letter was Thomas Levins, an Irish Jesuit professor at Georgetown.
-Dzierozynski demanded an explanation from Levins and Levins' superior, Fenwick, but both refused to answer.
+Dzierozynski demanded an explanation from Levins and Levins's superior, Fenwick, but both refused to answer.
 In October 1824, a series of even harsher letters was published, and Levins was expelled from the Society of Jesus by the Jesuit Superior General, Luigi Fortis, in January 1825.